Dance Camp 2025

 If you are planning to be a guardian for a friend’s child at camp, please complete and notarize the following document.
 Please bring the form to camp.

-Guidelines for families
+Guidelines for Families

 • Some families bring full-time caregivers for young children.
 Non-dancing caregivers may attend Camp for a reduced cost.
 Childcare is not provided.
 Caregivers are responsible for supervising children at all times.